-Protect the Adirondacks, Inc. (PROTECT) supports a proposed amendment to Article 14 of the New York State Constitution, and the accompanying enabling legislation, in order to resolve constitutional violations at the Mount Van Hoevenberg Winter Sports Complex in Lake Placid.
-Major upgrades and expansion of the facilities at Mount Van Hoevenberg Winter Sports Complex have taken place over the years, most recently in advance of the 2023 World University Games, that were in violation of the "forever wild" clause in Article 14 of the New York State Constitution.
+Protect the Adirondacks, Inc. (PROTECT) supports the proposed Article 14 amendment because it will resolve constitutional violations at the Mount Van Hoevenberg Winter Sports Complex that have taken place over the years as the facilities were expanded and upgraded, most recently in advance of the 2023 World University Games.